top of page

 Contact me for your free 30 minutes coaching session.
 I have seen the inside of several LSAT preparation operations and can provide you candid advice on how to target your LSAT investment.
 As a licensed lawyer, I can also offer guidance on your overall application and career goals.

-If you are interesting in working with Supreme LSAT, we offer online LSAT tutoring on a pay-as-you-go-basis at a rate of 80/hr.
-Your satisfaction with your first session is guaranteed - only pay for your first session when you book your second.
+If you are interesting in working with Supreme LSAT, we offer online LSAT tutoring on a pay-as-you-go-basis at a rate of 97/hr.

 When to Start Studying for the LSAT ➔